Writing your next book starts at Protagonist Crafts

 We talk a lot about story structure here at Protagonist Crafts, but how can you make it simple for all those writers that find it overwhelming?
 Although I find my method of structuring your story pretty straightforward, I thought I should write another post with only the most important story structure questions.

 Whether you’ve got to know your story structure from Save the Cat!
-Writes a Novel, Structuring Your Novel or Anatomy of Story, (just to name a few of the very useful books about story structure) these plot questions will help you get a clearer idea of your story’s structure.
+Writes a Novel, Structuring Your Novel or Anatomy of Story – just to name a few of the most popular books on story structure – these plot questions will help you get a clearer idea of your story’s structure.

 What is story structure anyway?

-In case you’re not familiar with story structure, here is a quick explanation: Story structure is the underlying structure in almost all stories we enjoy reading and watching.
+In case you’re not familiar with story structure, here’s a quick explanation: Story structure is the underlying structure in almost all stories we enjoy reading and watching.
 It’s not a set of rules that is coming from above, it is inherent in the anatomy of our stories.

 A lot of writers hearing about story structure the first time think it’s the same thing as a formula, but this couldn’t be further from the truth.
 Structure does not make stories predictable, it makes them work.
 When you start analysing all the books and movies you like, you’ll likely notice they all have the same basic structure underneath all the plot events.